mstksg/inCode/copy/entries/send-more-money.md

 [^perf]: For some reason this runs pretty slowly if you use `runghc`/`runHaskell`, but it runs in the blink of an eye when you actually compile it (and especially with optimizations on).
 The difference is pretty striking...and I don't really know what's going on here, to be honest.
+If anyone does know a good explanation, I'd love to hear it :)

 <div class="note">
 **Aside**